 The AO is aware that individual actions are not enough and is in the process of creating and implementing processes and programs to make the organization more diverse and to create a culture of inclusion.
 These go hand in hand with combatting unconscious bias in a systematic way on an organizational level.
-For regular updates, consult the newly launched AO Opportunity, Diversion and Inclusion Initiative (ODII) website here at www.aofoundation.org, or e-mail the ODII working group at diversity.inclusion@aofoundation. org.
+For regular updates, consult the newly launched AO Access website here at www.aofoundation.org, or for questions, please contact diversity.inclusion@aofoundation.org.

 Research suggests that realizing one's own implicit biases is more effective than explicit bias training when it comes to combating one's own implicit biases.
-With that in mind, the ODII working group shares the following strategies.
+With that in mind, the AO Access working group shares the following strategies.